 Sarah is from Macon County, Illinois and graduated, cum laude, from the University of Illinois, where she was elected to Phi Beta Kappa.
 A magna cum laude graduate from the University of Michigan Law School, Sarah served on its Law Review and was elected to the Order of the Coif.

-Sarah has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and is listed in the 2006-2020 editions of Chambers USA: America’s Leading Lawyers for Business in the practice area of real estate.
+Sarah has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and is listed in the 2006-2022 editions of Chambers USA: America’s Leading Lawyers for Business in the practice area of real estate.
 She was recently recognized by The Legal 500 for her work in the area of real estate (2015).
 She was also selected for inclusion in the 2006-2016 lists of Wisconsin Super Lawyers®.
-Sarah has been selected by her peers for inclusion in the current edition of The Best Lawyers in America© in the area of real estate law and was named the 2017 Milwaukee Real Estate Law “Lawyer of the Year.”
+Sarah has been selected by her peers for inclusion in The Best Lawyers in America© in the field of Real Estate Law (2007, 2010-2022) and was named the 2017 Milwaukee Real Estate Law “Lawyer of the Year.”
 In addition, she was selected in 2010 as one of Wisconsin Law Journal’s "Women in the Law" recognizing her achievement of excellence in real estate law and her positive influence on other women pursuing legal careers, encouraging women to seek advanced opportunities within the profession.
 Sarah is also a 2009 recipient of Foley’s Carl Hitchner Mentor of the Year Award, presented annually to recognize outstanding mentoring to our young attorneys.